wso2/docs-mg/en/docs/how-tos/analytics/elk-based-analytics.md

 3. Log in to the Kibana dashboards.

 4. Navigate to Stack Management > index pattern.
-If you already have any index patterns created under the following names, delete them before importing the saved artifacts.
+If you already have index patterns created under the following names, delete them before importing the saved artifacts.
     ```
     apim_event*
     apim_event_faulty